ChrisKonishi/Student-Selector/README.md

 #### method: get_approved_subejcts()
 - returns: list containing all approved subjects

+#### method: get_waiting_list()
+- returns: list containing all subjects in which the student was sent to the waiting list

+#### method: approve(str: subject)
+- subject: name of a subject in which the student was sent to the waiting list

 #### method: approve(str: subject)
 - subject: name of a subject in which the student is allowed to enroll